Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 ### Traditional SaaS is mostly a system of user-expressed intent

 Traditional SaaS waits for explicit input.

-The user chooses a pipeline stage.
-The user fills in the form.
-The user writes the email.
-The user creates the automation.
-The user configures the dashboard.
-The user decides what happens next.
+The user chooses a pipeline stage, fills in the form, writes the email, creates the automation, configures the dashboard, and decides what happens next.
+Every action traces back to a deliberate human choice.

 Even when traditional SaaS is powerful, it tends to be passive.
 It is usually a tool for expressing user intent, not generating it.